awesomephant/blog/_posts/2017-10-01-teaching-machines-to-draw.md

 So the solution is to build a second drawing machine, one that is designed to be an interactive installation.
 It's going to look something like this:

+TODO add sketch

+The plan is to have it done by the [Friday](#friday-febuary-2-2018).

 I've already written some of the [control code](https://github.com/awesomephant/sineMachine).
 I'm using socket.io to display the function graphs in real time.

 I'll need the following parts: